BvBarrett/db-capstone-project/README.md

 ### Entity-Relationship Diagram
 ---

     Little Lemon wants you to use MySQL Workbench to develop a relational database system and implement it in MySQL server.
-Save your database capstone project files in a folder on your machine and name it db-capstone-project.
+Save your database capstone project files in a folder on your machine and name it db-capstone-          project.

 #### Task 1